It’s very common for a nanny to transport your kids to and from school as well as to activities like the park, movies, or sports practice.

 Some nannies will use their own vehicle to do this, and other nannies will use a car provided by the family.

-There are many things to consider whether the nanny’s using their own car or the family car.
+There are many things to consider whether the nanny is using their own car or the family car.

-I also spoke with my State Farm insurance agent to learn about any insurance considerations you should consider.
+We also spoke with a State Farm insurance agent to learn about any insurance considerations you should keep in mind.
 Let’s get started!

 Nanny Using Their Own Car

-First, I will cover the nanny’s responsibilities.
-You will want to make sure that your vehicle is in good working order, and is up to date with any maintenance requirements.
+First, let’s cover the nanny’s responsibilities.
+Your nanny will want to make sure that their vehicle is in good working order, and is up to date with any maintenance requirements.

-Next, you will want to check in with your insurance company about any insurance requirements.
-Will driving your nanny kids result in an increase in insurance premiums?
+Next, it’s a good idea to check in with the insurance company about any insurance requirements.
+Will driving the nanny kids result in an increase in insurance premiums?

-I found out from my insurance company (State Farm) that the insurance classification for your vehicle would only change from personal to commercial, if the use of the vehicle is going to be for work purposes for more than 50% of the time.
+According to State Farm, the insurance classification for a vehicle would only change from personal to commercial if the use of the vehicle is going to be for work purposes for more than 50% of the time.

-So, for most nannies, this is going to mean that you are not required to make any changes to your policy, because you probably are not driving your nanny kids more than 50% of the time.
+So, for most nannies, this is going to mean that they are not required to make any changes to their policy, because they probably are not driving the nanny kids more than 50% of the time.

-The same coverages and limits would still apply, but I do recommend taking a look at your policy to ensure you have adequate coverage and maybe even consider consulting with your insurance agent about this.
+The same coverages and limits would still apply, but we do recommend taking a look at the policy to ensure there is adequate coverage, and maybe even consider consulting with an insurance agent about this.

-If liability coverages are not adequate and the worst happens and there’s an accident, you could potentially be sued.
+If liability coverages are not adequate and the worst happens and there’s an accident, the driver could potentially be sued.

-The party who sues you could then come after physical assets such as your car, your house/condo, etc.
+The party who sues could then come after physical assets such as a car, a house/condo, etc.

 Please keep in mind that this advice was specific to State Farm.
 Your auto insurance company may have different regulations.